APogue/APogue.github.io/_protocols/codebook_with_coding_protocol.md

    - "Observable" means documented in primary sources (contemporaneous, direct records), not secondary sources
    - "Disruption" means measurable interference with normal university operations
    - "Credible risk" means a specific threat with reasonable likelihood of execution
-   - "Primary sources" include contemporaneous reports, police documentation, medical records, Daily Bruin coverage, and video evidence
+   - "Primary sources" are contemporaneous, direct, or verifiable records of harm or disruption such as police reports, medical records, Daily Bruin coverage, and video evidence
-   - "Secondary sources" include retrospective analyses, social media commentary, or task force reports that lack direct documentation
+   - "Secondary sources" include retrospective analyses or interpretive materials, such as lawsuits, OCR complaints, task force reports, or social media commentary (do not define severity but may clarify ambiguous cases, reveal overlooked harm, or flag contested narratives)---use them to supplement—not override—primary evidence

 3. **VERIFICATION CHECKLIST:**
    Before assigning a severity score, explicitly verify and document the presence or absence of: